-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1.Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO2.Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3.Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+PO5.Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

-m.
-PSO1 Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.
+PSO1.
+Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.

-n.
-PSO2 To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions
+PSO2.To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions.

-- 1. Explore the basics of data structures and algorithm analysis. - 2.
+- 1. Demonstrate the basics of data structures and algorithm analysis. - 2.
 Demonstrate the concept of linear data structures. - 3.
 Demonstrate the concept of non-linear data structures. - 4.
-Design algorithms for various searching and sorting techniques. - 5.
-Exemplify the concept of files and its operations
+Justify the various searching and sorting techniques. - 5.
+Integrate the concept of files and its operations.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 3 1 1
+1 3 3 2 - 2 - - - - - - - 2 2

-2 2 2 3 2 1 3
+2 3 3 3 - 2 - - - - - - - 2 2

-3 2 3 3 2 2 3
+3 3 3 3 - 2 - - - - - - - 2 3

-4 2 3 3 2 2 3
+4 3 3 2 - 2 - - - - - - - 2 3

-5 2 3 3 2 2 3
+5 3 2 2 - 2 - - - - - - - 2 3

+1 UNIT I 9 Hours